cromelex/pages-garden/content/misc/pirates.md

 The year was 1997, and my parents gifted me my first computer.
 I had previously used one at my dad's office, but this one was at home, and always available for me to use.

-One of the very first games I remember spending countless hours on was Pirates!
-Gold.
+One of the very first games I remember spending countless hours on was *Pirates!
+Gold*.
 I didn't know any English at the time, but somehow managed to figure out how to play it.

-Years later, in late 2004, Sid Meier's Pirates! was released.
+Years later, in late 2004, *Sid Meier's Pirates!* was released.
 A newer remake, it dragged me back right into the game for hours on end.
 This time I could already read, and that obviously made for a far more enjoyable experience than just clicking around the screen and seeing what happened.

 ![[./attachments/pirates-640x480.webp|An in-game screenshot from the 2004 version.|600]]
 ## Playing It Again in 2025